openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 The files are:

 1. `ascii_bcv_parser.js`.
 Only supports characters in the set `[\x00-\x7f\u2000-\u206F]` (ASCII characters and certain punctuation marks like em-dashes).
-It runs about 13% slower than just the `en` file: around 1,150 tweets per second on an EC2 C4 Large.
+It runs about 4% slower than just the `en` file, parsing around 122KB per second in the fuzz tester.
 1. `full_bcv_parser.js`.
 Parse book names across all languages.
-It runs about 25% slower than the `ascii` file, or 34% slower than the `en` file: around 900 tweets per second on an EC2 C4 Large.
+It runs about 6% slower than the `en` file, parsing around 120KB per second in the fuzz tester.

-Some features, such as psalm titles, are still English-only, even in these cross-language titles.
+Some features, such as psalm titles, are still English-only, even in these cross-language files.

 Executing `bin/add_cross_lang.pl full` or `bin/add_cross_lang.pl ascii` will recompile the needed source files.
-You can then compile the files as usual using the below build instructions.
+You can then compile the files as usual using the [build instructions](#building).

 ## Compatibility